Sir M & Lady Andal

 At the age of 82 years, on 30th December 1960, he reached the lotus feet of the Almighty, ending a glorious and beautiful life.

-To commemorate the name of the Founder, the Madras Seva Sadan started the Sir.
-Sir.
-M. Venkatasubba Rao Matriculation Higher Secondary School at T. Nagar in 1971.
+To commemorate the name of the Founder, the Madras Seva Sadan started the Sir M. Venkatasubba Rao Matriculation Higher Secondary School at T. Nagar in 1971.

 LADY ANDAL VENKATASUBBA RAO - The Life of Our Founder